 Decide what kind of living arrangement works best for you.
 Would you prefer to rent an apartment in a big apartment building where you can meet a lot of people, or a home that is divided up into two or three apartments?

-Before calling any property owners, make a list of all of your needs and of any questions that you may have.
+Call the property owners of the apartments you are interested in renting.
+Discuss your lists of amenities and ask any questions you may have.
 It is best to ask all of your apartment rental questions in advance to avoid any surprises later.